shining-grimace/midi-graph/README.md

 Features include:
 - Cross-platform, including Web, thanks to the `cpal` crate
+- Shape sound using a node graph built from sound generators and effects in a tree hierarchy
+- Built-in generators for chiptune sounds, loading audio files (samples from `.wav` files or instruments from `.sf2` files)
+- Syntax for registering your own custom node types
+- An event system for injecting mutations into the node graph
-- Play MIDI events either from `.mid` files or manually send them through an async channel
+- Play events either from MIDI data loaded from `.mid` files or manually send them where you want through an async channel
-- A custom syntax for writing playback events inside of MIDI files, for manipulating playback position in various ways
+- A custom syntax for writing playback events (jumps, loops, and so on) inside of MIDI files
-- Shape sound using a node graph, assembled from included tools such as chiptune generators and sample file loaders (`.wav` and `.sf2` files are supported)
 - A `.json` format for loading abstract node graph representations from files
 - Some basic effects included, such as ADSR volume envelope and frequency filtering
-- An event system for injecting mutations into the node graph
 - An [integration with the Bevy engine](https://github.com/shining-grimace/bevy-midi-graph)

 ## Platform Compatibility Notes